projectcalico/calico/master/security/protect-hosts.md

 ### Value

 Restricting traffic between hosts and the outside world is not unique to Calico; many solutions provide this capability.
-However, the advantage of using Calico to protect the host, it you can use the same Calico policy configuration as workloads.
+However, the advantage of using Calico to protect the host is you can use the same Calico policy configuration as workloads.
 You only need to learn one tool.
 Write a cluster-wide policy, and it is immediately applied to every host.

 ### Features